KobayashiComputing/DailyDues/dev_diary.md

 Added 'Housekeeping' hook to main loop, but not doing any just yet (just printing a line when it runs).

 Some progress calculating reset datetime.
 I think I've got the creatition time correct.
 These are in both the 'Task - New' and 'Task - Edit' functions.

+## 2025-09-24: (Wednesday)
+Added call to 'displayErrorDialog()' for duplicate task name for both 'Task - New' and 'Task - Edit'.

+Added logic to handle session duration and total duration.

+Still need to work on:
+- 'Finishing' a task for the current period
+- Sorting of the button stack according to task priority, etc.
+- Updating button colors when tasks get close to their reset without new work
+- Updating button colors when tasks are overdue